CruGlobal/ansible-oracle-db-upgrade/README.md

-Role Name
+Ansible Oracle DB Upgrade Role
 =========

-Upgrade an Oracle database.
-Role is is divided into 3 sections that should be run in this order:
+This role will upgrade an Oracle database.
+The role is is divided into 3 sections that should be run in this order:

-1. pre_upgrade.yml (no downtime if database is in archivelog mode)
+1. `pre_upgrade.yml` (no downtime if database is in archivelog mode)
  - run 24 hrs before planned database upgrade
  - runs pre-upgrade oracle script, performs full (level 0) backup, runs fixup scripts.

-2. upgrade.yml (Downtime is required!)
+2. `upgrade.yml` (Downtime is required!)
  - performs incremental (level 1) backup, enables flashback database and creates guaranteed restore point.
 Runs manual database upgrade.
 Takes another full backup after upgrade is complete.

-3. upgrade_final.yml (no downtime if database is in archivelog mode)
+3. `upgrade_final.yml` (no downtime if database is in archivelog mode)
  - run 7 days after upgrade to finalize
  - deletes guaranteed restore point before setting database compatibility parameter.
 Takes full backup (level 0).